-Ann Gerondelis is an author, architect and design educator in Atlanta, Georgia, where she lives with her husband and two daughters.
-She is the founder of Sketch Prayers Studio, exploring questions of the role of sacred communities, and the power of images in shaping perceptions of God’s holy imagination.
+Ann Gerondelis is an author, architect and academic living in Philadelphia, Pennsylvania.
+She is the founder of Sketch Prayers Studio, exploring questions regarding the role of sacred communities and the power of images and image-making in shaping perceptions of God's holy imagination.
 Ann is a Friend of the Iona Community - a dispersed Christian ecumenical community working for peace and social justice, rebuilding of community and the renewal of worship.
 This publication follows her first book, Open Our Eyes: Daily Prayers for Advent.

 'Ann's gorgeous art carries me to the intersection of love and justice, where the Word gives birth to new incarnations of peace.
 This book will stir up our hearts to welcome the Holy One.’